TheThingsNetwork/lorawan-stack/doc/content/getting-started/migrating-from-v2/import-devices.md

 ---
-title: Import end devices in V3
+title: Import End Devices in The Things Stack
 weight: 50
 ---

-## Import devices using ttn-lw-cli
+## Import Devices using ttn-lw-cli

-In order to import your devices, just use the `devices.json` file you created in the previous step with `ttn-lw-cli`:
+To import your devices, use the `devices.json` file you created in the previous step with `ttn-lw-cli`:

 ```bash
 $ ttn-lw-cli dev create --application-id "v3-application" < devices.json
 ```

-If all goes well, this will import your devices on the {{% tts %}}.
+This will import your devices on {{% tts %}}.
 In case any device fails, you see a relevant error message at the end of the output.

 > **ΝΟΤΕ**: After importing an end device to {{% tts %}}, you should remove it
-> from The Things Network.
+> from {{% ttnv2 %}}.
 For OTAA devices, it is enough to simply change the
-> AppKey, so the device can no longer but the existing session is preserved.
+> AppKey, so the device can no longer connect but the existing session is preserved.
-> Next time the device joins, it will be on the v3.
+> Next time the device joins, it will connect to {{% tts %}}.
 >
 > Keep in mind that an end device can only be registered in one Network Server
 > at a time.